Samuel Gorton: Ancestry and early life

-Samuel Gorton was baptized on 12 February 1592/3 in Manchester, Lancashire, England, the son of Thomas and Anne Gorton from the chapelry of Gorton, a part of Manchester.
-His grandfather and great grandfather were both also likely named Thomas Gorton of the same place.
+Samuel Gorton was baptized on February 12, 1592/3 in Manchester, Lancashire, England, the son of Thomas and Anne Gorton from the chapelry of Gorton, a part of Manchester.
+His grandfather and great-grandfather were both also likely named Thomas Gorton of the same place.
 They were members of an ancient family, found in Gorton as early as 1332.

-Gorton was educated by tutors and became an accomplished scholar, particularly in the area of languages and English law.
-His library contained volumes "in which the ancient statutes of his country were written."
-In one document, he was called a "clothier of London," though he wrote of himself that "he had not engaged in any servile employment until he settled in the colonies."
-His father had been a merchant in London and a guild member, and the family was well off financially.
+While Gorton would later style himself "gentleman" and boast about the antiquity of his family, his parents were in fact of very modest means.
+When Gorton's father made his will in December 1610, he described himself as a "husbandman" (a small farmer, below the status of a yeoman) and the value of his father's estate was subsequently valued at just over £25.